 You must be a UK citizen or holder of dual UK/other nationality

-Whether or not you were born in the UK, you should have resided there for 5 years immediately preceding your application
+Whether or not you were born in the United Kingdom, you should have resided there for the 5 years immediately preceding your application.
+However, candidates with a minimum of 3 years will be considered.

-RAF Weapons Technicians will be enrolled on an Advanced Apprenticeship in Aeronautical Engineering during specialist training.
-The Apprenticeship is achieved over a period of 3 years and takes place both at the Defence College of Aeronautical Engineering at RAF Cosford and through practical assessment in the workplace.
 The course is designed to give you a basic understanding of your role as an armament specialist and includes awareness of explosive safety requirements and the maintenance and repair skills of aircraft weapons systems, weapon launching systems and aircraft escape systems.
-On successful completion you will have achieved a Level 3 Diploma in Aviation Maintenance (Military) and will embark on an exciting and varied career!

 For more information about the role and details of our application process, visit the RAF Recruitment website.
 To be directed straight to our site Click 'Apply'.